dcloudio/hbuilderx-extension-docs/en/Tutorial/Other/health.md

 We put the health of developers first.
 After a long period of research, we finally figured out the soft-green theme.

-Some IDEs give high priority to UI, but HX put health first.
+Some IDEs give high priority to UI design, but HX put health first.
-The design principle of some products is shining first.
-HX is not.
-It is health the first.
 Maybe HX is not the most beautiful IDE, but it must be the healthiest IDE.

 ### Drag-free selection